NoxOrg/Nox.Lib.V6/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 ***
-Nox is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise-grade, production-ready microservices.
+Nox is a .NET microservice framework that allows developers to rapidly build, maintain and deploy enterprise–grade, production–ready microservices.

 It removes all the ceremony, repetition and technical details associated with building and maintaining applications without constraining developer creativity or control in any way.